 - Y is the current number of years owned

 Accumulated Depreciation Definition

-An accumulated depreciation is defined as the total depreciation seen on an asset after a given number of year.
+Accumulated depreciation is defined as the total depreciation seen on an asset after a given number of years.

 Accumulated Depreciation Example